FREQUENTLY ASKED QUESTIONS

 What skills are covered?

-The class teaches speaking, listening, and communication strategies.
-It does not cover reading, writing, or test preparation.
+Classes focus on speaking, listening, pronunciation, and communication strategies.
+They do not cover reading, writing, or test preparation.

 Who can enroll?

 Adults learning English as a second language at any level may enroll; you do not need to be a student at MSU or any other school.
 No ID is required.
 The only requirements are that you pay the materials fee and register, take the placement interview, and attend classes regularly.

 Registration is held on a Tuesday evening around the end of January in Wells Hall (B wing, near B110), which is at the corner of Red Cedar Road and Shaw Lane on the MSU campus in East Lansing.
 Watch this website for the announcement of the specific date for 2019.
 You may bring a friend or family member if you wish to have someone help you.
 There will also be numerous English teachers to help you.
 The registration fee is $15.00 and helps to cover the cost of materials throughout the course.
 Payment can be cash or check (made payable to Michigan State University).

 What do I need to bring to registration?

 A $15 materials fee, in cash or check (made payable to Michigan State University).
 If you are paying in cash, please bring exact change.